-The Christchurch innovator is the founder of oVRcome, a new virtual reality (VR) smartphone app launching in February 2021 that aims to help people with social anxiety or specific phobias ranging from a fear of needles to a fear of flying.
+The Christchurch innovator is the founder of oVRcome, a virtual reality (VR) smartphone app that aims to help people with social anxiety or specific phobias ranging from a fear of needles to a fear of flying.

 Developed with the input of three clinical psychologists, the app equips people with the tools and strategies they need to manage their anxieties before exposing them to progressively more stimulating VR experiences.